 • Recording a basic WordPerfect macro - a basic, short (2:25) YouTube video tutorial (uploaded by a Corel employee in 2009).

 • Automate your current session tasks with a QuickMacro on this site.
 (Note that this is a temporary, per-session macro.)

 • See these examples on WordPerfect Universe:

 Basic Macro Creation Recording Example by Bob Walker

 Record a macro from the keyboard by Noal Mellott

 • WordPerfect for Windows Macro Tutor by Gordon McComb.
-Downloadable PDF book (US$18; 19 self-paced lessons; 200+ pages).
+Downloadable PDF book (US$18; 19 self-paced lessons; 200+ pages)(Amazon Kindle edition, 296 pages, is here.).
 "Ideal for beginners" and intermediate users, too.
 Table of Contents here.
-Some of Gordon's older material can be found here:
+Some of Gordon's older material can be found on his site:

 WordPerfect Macro Tutorual: Introducing Macros by Gordon McComb.
 Several short Macro Guides (tutorials):

 "Introducing Macros" - Knowing when to use macros;

 "Making Your FIrst Macro" - Steps to create and access new macros, etc.;